Is PRP a Permanent Solution? Setting Realistic Expectations for Patients

 Table of Contents

-This article explores what PRP can realistically offer, how it fits into long-term care for orthopaedic conditions, and how patients can support their outcomes beyond the injection.
+This article explores what PRP can realistically offer and how it fits into long-term care for orthopaedic conditions.
+It also shows how patients can support their outcomes beyond the injection.

 What PRP Therapy Does—and Doesn’t—Do